CCS Rates 2026–27: Confirmed Rates from 6 July 2026

 Why costs can change even when rates do not

-Even in years with no policy changes, families notice cost differences because:
+Even in years with no structural policy changes, families notice cost differences because:

 - Provider fees often rise faster than CCS caps